hathix/tweet-party-classifier/functionality.md

 * We had a problem finding the right algorithm, since we are using a list of booleans.
 Naive Bayes is not particularly built for a list of bools (and is normally used with something like heights or polling data. (see http://cs109.github.io/2014/pages/lectures/lecture14-bayesian-statistics.html#/)

 * We changed our project idea slightly after we met with Stefan.
+Now, we compare the party that a politician is in with the party determined by the language of the Tweets.

 ###Teamwork: